The E3 Program

 The E3 initiative was agreed under what was the COAG Energy Council and now continues under Energy Minister's through the Energy Ministers meeting (EMM).The Commonwealth, States and Territories and New Zealand develop policy in consultation with Industry to improve the energy efficiency of appliances.

 In Australia, regulation (both mandatory and voluntary measures) is administered by the Australian GEMS Regulator, based in the Commonwealth Department of Industry, Science, Energy and Resources.

 Read more about the GEMS Regulator’s responsibilities.

-In New Zealand, the programme is administered by the Energy Efficiency and Conservation Authority.
+In New Zealand, the program is administered by the Energy Efficiency and Conservation Authority.